duken72/duken72.github.io/_posts/2024-06-12-the-man-who-cant-be-moved.md

 Thinking maybe you'll come back here to the place that we'd meet

 And you'll see me waiting for you, on the corner of the street

+---

+People talk about the guy who's waiting on a girl, oh

+There are no holes in his shoes, but a big hole in his world, mmm